M66B/FairEmail/docs/FAQ-da-rDK.md

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.

-You can delete all classification data by turning classification three times off.
+You can delete all classification data by turning classification in the miscellaneous settings three times off.

 [Filter rules](#user-content-faq71) will be executed before classification.